SnowyField1906/Flow-wallet/README.md

 | KECCAK_256 | 6 |

 > **Note**: New Cadence `enum` type has raw data starting from `0` instead of `1`. \
-> Thus, it would be increased/decreased by 1 in code's logic to avoid mismatching for `Wallet.Key`.
+> Thus, it would be increased/decreased by 1 in code's logic to avoid mismatching for `Factory.Key`.
 - `creationFee`: Creation fee for the account, minimum is `0.001` FLOW
 > **Read more**: [FAQ - Why is there an account minimum balance?](https://developers.flow.com/concepts/start-here/storage#storage-parameters)
 ### Flow-CLI command line: